Dibate (woreda)

 Dibate is a woreda in the Benishangul-Gumuz Region of Ethiopia.
-Part of the Metekel Zone, it is bordered by Mandura on the north, by the Dura River on the east which separates it from the Amhara Region, by the Abay River on the south which separates it from the Kamashi Zone, and by Bulen on the west.
+Part of the Metekel Zone, it is bordered by Mandura on the north, by the Dura River on the east which separates it from the Amhara Region, by the Abay River on the south which separates it from Galesa woreda and the Kamashi Zone, and by Bulen on the west.
 This woreda is named for its largest town, Dibate; other settlements include Borebo.

 Overview

 High points include the Danjiga mountains in the southern part of the woreda, which run along the Abay river as it turns to the south.

 Originally Dibate and Mandura were subunits of Guangua woreda, which was part of the Metekel awraja; in the 1960s these two subunits were split off to form separate woredas in order to strengthen government control over the local Gumuz people.
 Remaining parts of Guangua was transferred to Amhara when that region was organized in the 1992.